OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Sideloaded apps and developer mode.** Developer features such as the "developer mode" setting are intended for development use only.
 If you enable developer features, your device may become unreliable or unusable, and expose you to security risks.
 Downloading or otherwise acquiring apps from sources other than the Store, also known as "sideloading" apps, may make your device and personal data more vulnerable to attack or unexpected use by apps.
 Windows 10 policies, notifications, permissions and other features intended to help protect your privacy when apps access your data may not function as described in this statement for sideloaded apps or when developer features are enabled.

+XboxXboxmainxboxmoduleSummary

-Xbox XboxpspmainxboxmoduleSummary Xbox Live is Microsoft's online gaming and entertainment service and social network.
+Xbox Live is Microsoft's online gaming and entertainment service and social network.
 Xbox services can be accessed from a variety of devices, including Xbox consoles, PCs (including via xbox.com and the Xbox app), and mobile devices.
 Microsoft collects data about your use of Xbox services, which can include information collected by the Kinect sensor.
-Some data, such as your gamertag and game scores, can be seen by other users.Full text
+Some data, such as your gamertag and game scores, can be seen by other users.

+Full text

 Xbox consoles are hardware devices that you can use to access and play games, movies, music, and other forms of digital entertainment.
 Xbox Live (including Games for Windows Live) is Microsoft's online gaming and entertainment service and social network.
 It provides ways for you to connect with your friends on Xbox Live and other gaming and social networks.
 Xbox services can be accessed from a variety of devices, including Xbox consoles, PCs (including via xbox.com and the Xbox app), and mobile devices.